huangwx8/DreamboatRPC/README.md

 }
 ```

-### Using Callbacks
+#### Using Callbacks

-In the above apps, the client calls a remote function but does not receive a return value.
-To write a client program that receives and handles the return value, modify the client code slightly.
+In the above apps, the client calls a remote function and then wait for the response, that can block the main thread.

+If you want your RPC call to be more thread friendly, you are allowed to write a client program that receives and handles the return value asynchronously.

 ```cpp
 class AsyncHelloServiceProxy : public HelloServiceBase